apache/incubator-devlake-website/docs/UserManuals/ConfigUI/AdvancedMode.md

 ## Examples

+### 1. Gitlab
-1. Collect multiple GitLab repos sequentially.
+Collect multiple GitLab repos sequentially.

 > When there're multiple collection tasks against a single data source, we recommend running these tasks sequentially since the collection speed is mostly limited by the API rate limit of the data source.
 > Running multiple tasks against the same data source is unlikely to speed up the process and may overwhelm the data source.